 instructor and subject of this seminar course will vary from session to session.
-Information concerning this course will be made available at the School in March of the preceding session.
+Information concerning this course will be made available at the departmental office in March of the preceding session.

-- G. The Cooperative Movement in Canada - J. The Child and the Adolescent in the Modern City (cross-listed to: AK/SOCI 3881A 6.0)
+J. The Child and the Adolescent in the Modern City (crosslisted to: AK/SOCI 3881A 6.0)